Table of Contents

 How can the flow velocity in the pipe be measured?
 Until now, this was usually done with an explosion-proof pressure gauge, which was attached to the upper end of the blow-out pipe or the outlet of the pipeline.
 However, this is relatively unwieldy and inaccurate, and blowing out natural gas is no longer permitted due to the new EU Regulation on methane emission reduction.
 Instead, it is better from an environmental point of view to flare the excess gas.

-Mobile gas flares are used for this purpose, which are an effective tool for reducing operational methane emissions in accordance with DVGW G 404.
-However, the use of an anemometer with a flare is more than questionable from a safety point of view.
-Other methods are therefore more appropriate and safer.
+Mobile Gas Flares are used for this purpose, as they are an effective means of reducing operational methane emissions.
+However, the use of an anemometer in combination with a gas flare is rather questionable from a safety perspective.
+Consequently, other methods are more suitable and safer.
+We recommend using our OLLI and the corresponding gas flare for accurate, safe and compliant flow velocity measurement.

-Esders GmbH currently offers two mobile gas flares in different performance classes.
+Esders GmbH offers three Mobile Gas Flares in different performance classes.
 In combination with the OLLI gas measuring device in the appropriate configuration, the velocity in the pipe can be determined much more precisely.
 To do this, it is necessary to enter information about the purging process (e.g. gas type, pipe dimensions, pressure) into the device before the measurement begins or to measure this during the purging process.
-Together with the characteristic curve stored in the measuring device for the respective gas flare used, the OLLI determines the purging velocity in the pipe and shows this as a value in m/sec on the display.
+Together with the characteristic curve stored in the measuring device for the respective gas flare used, the OLLI determines the purging velocity in the pipe and shows this as a value in m/s on the display.

 Advantages of flow velocity measurement with OLLI